stganser/polyite/README.md

   pass a given [numactl](https://github.com/numactl/numactl) configuration to the benchmarking script.

+### Strip Mining (aka Pre-Vectorization)
+In the evaluation of our papers about Polyite, pre-vectorization by Polly was disabled (`-polly-vectorizer=none`).
+At least in Polly 3.8/3.9 Polyite will break Polly's schedule tree optimization, as the pre-vectorizer operates on any schedule tree band node that has a coincident member.
+Yet, Polly seems to expect that coincident members occur only in band nodes whose iteration domain contains a single statement.
+We provide the configuration option `expectPrevectorization` which, if set to `true`, will cause Polyite to process schedule trees that will not break Polly's pre-vectorizer.
+This feature is experimental and is only meant as a basic support for pre-vectorization with
+Polly.
+It is unclear, whether Polyite is suitable for a schedule search space exploration with pre-vectorization enabled in its current state.
+Suggestions for improvements are welcome.

 ### Schedule Classification
   Polyite has the ability to learn performance models from the results of previous iterative optimization runs.
 It can use these models to speed up